pponce/homebridge-script2/README.md

 Original plugin [homebridge-script](https://github.com/xxcombat/homebridge-script).

 Because it appears that the original [homebridge-script](https://github.com/xxcombat/homebridge-script) plugin has stopped being maintained and supported and PR's are also not being accepted.
 I've updated it to allow for executing a state script or work by checking for the existance of a file.
 Thanks to [@ybizeul](https://github.com/ybizeul/) for the code snipet that allows for state.sh to execute.
 This plugin also works with the latest file-exists that broke the original plugin.
-While this fork depends on file-exists there is no need to install it seperately for this fork, as i've included it as a dependency.
+While this fork depends on file-exists there is no need to install it seperately for this fork, as I've included it as a dependency.

 ## Installation